[Unicode] Technical Reports

 Implementations can use the same image for both sequences.
 For the multi-person emoji, implementations are not required to have different images for people of the same gender depending solely on position.
 The choice of whether to do so may depend on design considerations specific to particular vendor images.

-Other multi-person groups with different skin tone combinations can be represented as valid sequences, but are not yet RGI; adding mixed skin tones to families would add 4,225 emoji sequences, for example.
+Other multi-person groups with different skin tone combinations can be represented as valid sequences, but not all such sequences are RGI.
+The following table provides examples of RGI sequences for multi-person groupings with skin-tone modifications.

 Description Internal Representation